EmanuelTabian/rideshare-copilot/README.md

    - Verify that the application is running as expected.

 By following these steps, you can successfully deploy the Rideshare Copilot application on Vercel.

+## Future updates

+- **Email Validation**: Currently, the application allows registration with any email address, including placeholder addresses like `test@example.com`.
+The only restriction is that duplicate email registrations are not permitted.

+- **Password Reset**: Implement a password reset feature to allow users to reset their passwords if they forget it.

+- **Multiple Image Upload**: Implement a feature that allows users to upload multiple images for a single car rental listing.
+This will include an image slider to display the uploaded images.
+Each image will be indexed to the car post based on a foreign key (backend).

+- **Documents Section**: The application will include a dedicated documents section, allowing users to input document details such as start and expiration dates.
+Additionally, the dashboard will provide alerts for documents nearing their expiration.

+- **Bundle Size Optimization**: Break the bundle into smaller chunks to facilitate performance improvements.
+This can be achieved by implementing code splitting, ensuring that only the necessary code is loaded when required.